ThatGuyNamedBry/Fortefy-Group-Project/README.md

 # ƒorteƒy Music PLayer

 # Description
 ƒorteƒy is a full-stack web application that allows users to explore and enjoy their favorite music.
 The application offers a user-friendly interface with login and signup functionality, enabling users to create their personalized accounts and access exclusive features.
-The site is modeled off of Spotify's design.
+The site is modelled off of Spotify's design.
 - Project-URL https://fortefy.onrender.com/
 # Technologies Used
 - Frontend: